FengheTan9/Medical-Image-Segmentation-Benchmarks/README.md

 ## Results on BUSI

 We train the U-shape based networks with [BUSI dataset](https://www.kaggle.com/aryashah2k/breast-ultrasound-images-dataset).
 The BUSI collected 780 breast ultrasound images, including normal, benign and malignant cases of breast cancer with their corresponding segmentation results. **We only used benign and malignant images (647 images)**.
-And we randomly split thrice, 70% for training and 30% for validation.
+And we randomly split thrice in [/data](https://github.com/FengheTan9/Medical-Image-Segmentation-Benchmarks/tree/main/data), 70% for training and 30% for validation.
 In addition, we resize all the images 256×256 and perform random rotation and flip for data augmentation.

 |     Method      |   Params (M)    |        FPS        |     GFLOPs      |          IoU          |       F1-value        |
 | :-------------: | :-------------: | :---------------: | :-------------: | :-------------------: | :-------------------: |